google/ffcc/README.md

 The script will parse down the subfolders and look for *.png and *.txt files, which corresponds to the linear thumbnail and the color of global illuminant.
+This data has been provided for the Gehler-Shi dataset, alongside a script for generating this data "from scratch" (see /ffcc/data/).

 #### Linear Thumbnail